How to Self Publish Your Novel: The Micropublisher Revolution!

 The benefits in distribution with Ingram can be well worth the effort, simply because of their presence in the book distribution space.
 It costs $25 to submit an ebook, plus another $25 any time you submit revisions after it is in production, but you get free global distribution.
 IngramSpark currently distributes to around 25 online retailers.
 For a complete list visit their site.

-Cons: Cost and amount of work for publisher to create needed files.
+- Cons: Cost and amount of work for the publisher to create needed files.

 For more information:

 Smashwords is an ebook aggregator, meaning that they distribute your ebook to many online booksellers.
 You upload your book in Microsoft Word, and Smashwords converts it into an ebook and makes it available to many online retailers and libraries.
 When a copy is sold, you receive payment, minus the 15% taken by Smashwords.